UKCloud/documentation/articles/openstack/ostack-faq.md

 Currently UKCloud does not offer GPU optimised OpenStack instances.

-### Does UKCloud offer encryption on instances?

-Not by default but, if it's required, you can implement it using a technology of your choice inside the instance OS.

-### Is UKCloud's encryption service available for UKCloud for OpenStack?
+### Is encryption of Instances/Compute available for UKCloud for OpenStack?

 Not currently, but we are considering options based upon customer feedback.
+Data at Rest Encryption (D@RE) is available on Persistent Volumes, please see the Storage section of this article for further details.

 ## Networking